 “The heart accepts a conclusion for which the intellect subsequently finds the reasoning.
 Argument follows conviction.
 Man often finds reasons in support of whatever he does or wants to do.”
 Gandhi quote, taken from Young India (weekly newspaper), Navajivan, 1919-32.
 Taken from Raghavan Iyer’s The Moral and Political Thought of Gandhi, Oxford University Press, London, 1973, p.
 18.

 Human disinterest hardly exists.
-Our perceived self-interests tug us where they will, even unto mass extinction.
-When we abandon real needs and succumb to mortal panic, we submit to short-term greed, arrogance, cowardice, denial and sadism—actually schadenfreude.
+Our perceived self-interests tug us where they will, even into mass extinction.
+When we abandon our real needs and succumb to mortal panic, we surrender to short-term greed, arrogance, cowardice, denial and sadism—actually schadenfreude.

-Suffering from serial hierarchies of vicious Corporals, the German Volk coined this term to describe the shady delight some people take in the misfortune of others.
-Such people achieve satisfaction by harming people bad or by savoring their suffering at third hand.
+Suffering from hierarchies of vicious Corporals, the German Volk coined this term to describe the shady delight some people take in the misfortune of others.
+Such people get their satisfaction hurting people bad or savoring their suffering at third hand.

 Russians have an equivalent term: zloradtsvo.
 The 19th century Russian philosopher, Pyotr Chaadeyev, wrote: